Some of our other services and procedures include:

 This increase in bone loss has been attributed to the sharp decline in estrogen production by the ovaries following menopause.
 Women who have had their ovaries removed surgically are also at risk for bone loss due to declining estrogen levels.

-Decreased bone density increases the risk of fractures in the bones, especially in the hips, spines and wrists.
+Decreased bone density increases the risk of fractures in the bones, especially in the hips, spine and wrists

 The National Osteoporosis Foundation (NOF) recommends bone density testing for all women over age 65.
 Women should also be tested if they have one or more of the following risk factors: prior fracture, smoking, alcohol use, infrequent exercise, petite build, family history, or early menopause.